Medicare Premiums and Deductibles for 2017

 |Over $214,000||Over $428,000||$ 428.60|

 Medicare Part B deductible and coinsurance

-Medicare Part B requires you to pay a yearly deductible of $166 in 2016.
-This deductible will be applied to health-care costs that involve physician services, outpatient hospital services, certain home health services, and covered durable medical equipment.
+Medicare Part B requires you to pay a yearly deductible of $183 in 2017.
+This deductible may be applied to most Medicare-covered health-care costs that involve physician services, outpatient hospital services, certain home health services, and covered durable medical equipment.

-Once you’ve met the deductible, you will be required to pay a coinsurance of 20% of the Medicare-approved amount charged by providers for your health-care services.
+Once you’ve met the deductible, in most cases you will be required to pay a coinsurance of 20% of the Medicare-approved amount charged by providers for your health-care services.
 Many preventive services are also provided at no cost to you; these services are available without requiring you to meet your deductible.
-In 2016, there may be limits on physical therapy, occupational therapy, and speech language pathology services.
+There may be limits on physical therapy, occupational therapy, and speech language pathology services.
 If so, there may be exceptions to these limits.

 Medicare Part D premiums

 Medicare Part D Prescription Drug Plans often charge a monthly premium for coverage.
 Since these plans are provided by Medicare-approved private insurance companies, the actual premium you pay varies by plan.

 Be aware that if you go without Medicare Part D prescription drug coverage or other creditable coverage (that is, prescription drug coverage that covers at least as much as Medicare) for 63 consecutive days or more, you may be charged a late enrollment penalty when you do enroll in a Medicare Part D Prescription Drug Plan.

 Medicare calculates your late enrollment penalty by multiplying 1% of the national base beneficiary premium ($35.63 per month in 2017) by the number of full months you didn’t have Medicare Part D or creditable coverage.
 That penalty is added to your monthly Medicare Part D premium.
 The national base beneficiary premium may increase each year, so your late enrollment penalty may likewise increase each year.